software-students-fall2023/1-specification-exercise-liatha/README.md

-As a user, i want to be able to see other people's drawings, so that i can be inspired As a user, i want to be able to see my own drawings, so that i can track my progress As a drawer, i want new inspiration, so that i can keep my art fresh
+As a user, i want to be able to see other people's drawings, so that i can be inspired As a user, i want to be able to see my own drawings, so that i can track my progress As a drawer, i want new inspiration, so that i can keep my art fresh As a social media user, i want to connect to my social media, in order to share my progress with friends on other platforms